Final Recommendation Statement

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-The USPSTF concludes with moderate certainty that screening for chlamydia is associated with moderate net benefit in all sexually active women aged 24 years or younger and in older women who are at increased risk for infection.
+The US Preventive Services Task Force (USPSTF) concludes with moderate certainty that screening for chlamydia in all sexually active women 24 years or younger and in women 25 years or older who are at increased risk for infection has moderate net benefit.

 The USPSTF concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for chlamydia and gonorrhea in men.

 See the Table for more information on the USPSTF recommendation rationale and assessment.
 For more details on the methods the USPSTF uses to determine the net benefit, see the USPSTF Procedure Manual.15

 Patient Population Under Consideration

 This recommendation applies to asymptomatic, sexually active adolescents and adults, including pregnant persons.